 Your gut microbiome is home to trillions of friendly bacteria known as 'gut microbiota' that are fundamental in the digestion and absorption of nutrients, fighting off pathogens and protecting the intestinal barrier.
 The more diverse your gut microbiome is with different bacterial species, the better.
 Expert nutritionist Jessica Rose Turnbull, ANutr, BSc, explains how a loss in diversity of bacteria in your gut - known as 'dysbiosis' - can occur when taking antibiotics, and the important role probiotics play in restoring the balance and health of your gut and your overall health.

-Did you know, antibiotics can disrupt the balance of your beneficial gut bacteria for up to 2 years post-treatment?
+Antibiotics can disrupt the balance of your beneficial gut bacteria for up to 2 years post-treatment.
 Most people don't realise this, but fear not, because probiotics can offset any damage to the gut by restoring the good bacteria.
-In one study, researchers concluded that a 14-day probiotic intervention reduced antibiotic-associated disturbances in the gut microbiota.
-Importantly, probiotics have been shown to prevent and reduce the most common antibiotic-associated symptom, diarrhoea, which occurs in up to 30% of individuals taking antibiotics.
-In 20% to 30% of antibiotic-associated diarrhoea cases, the diarrhoea is due to 'C. difficile', a bacterium that can cause an infection of the large intestine that is frequently associated with antibiotic use.
+In one study, for example, researchers found that a 14-day probiotic intervention reduced antibiotic-associated disturbances in the gut microbiota.
+Importantly, research has shown probiotics can prevent and reduce diarrhoea, which is the most common antibiotic-associated symptom, and affects up to 30% of individuals taking antibiotics.
+In up to 30% of antibiotic-associated diarrhoea cases, the diarrhoea is due to 'C. difficile', a bacterium that can cause an infection of the large intestine that is frequently associated with antibiotic use.
+Our nutritional therapist, Isabelle Nunn, who was a practising pharmacist for over 10 years, answers the 7 most commonly asked questions about probiotics.

 Diarrhoea is one sign of an unhealthy gut.
 Discover 5 more signs of bad gut health and learn from our nutritionists about why you should improve your gut health.
 You may also enjoy reading about what your poo says about your health.